SalomePlatform/yacs/doc/calcium.rst

 The script CAS_1.py loads instances of the ECODE, SCODE and ESPION components, connects their ports, makes the necessary configurations and starts executions.

-The following is an extract from the CAS_1.py file:
+The following is an extract from the CAS_1.py file that can be found in <path to CALCIUM_TESTS module>/CALCIUM_TESTS/lib/python2.4/site-packages/salome:

 .. code-block:: python